pythonarcade/arcade/doc/programming_guide/sprites/advanced.rst

 Sorting SpriteLists
 """""""""""""""""""

-Although the alternative listed above are often better, sorting sprite lists to control draw order can still be useful.
+Although the alternatives listed above are often better, sorting sprite lists to control draw order can still be useful.

 Like Python's built-in :py:meth:`list.sort`, you can pass a